MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview.md

 > [!NOTE]
 > FLW devices are typically owned by the organization.
 End user personal devices can be used as FLW devices, but personal devices aren't covered in these articles.
 This set of articles focus on corporate-owned devices.

-Frontline workers also rely on devices to enable their productivity, such as devices used to scan barcodes or devices utilized for field operations.
+Frontline workers rely on devices to enable their productivity, like devices used to scan barcodes or devices utilized for field operations.
 If these devices fail, worker productivity and business operation can stop.
 Often, these types of devices can be categorized as mission critical.

 The articles in this section provide guidance on managing and configuring frontline worker (FLW) devices using Intune.
 These devices play a key role in running business operations.
 And, they're an extension of the operator who uses and relies on the device to be productive for day-to-day business operations.